tomglynch/tglyn.ch/src/blog/photo-finish_paint_problem.md

 ---
-title: "It's not the photo-finish operators, it's how the line was painted"
+title: "It's not the photo-finish operators, it's the UCI rules on how the finish line is painted"
 blurb: "Let's look at De Brabantse Pijl to see if the photo-finish there was off too - and then make some suggestions to the UCI to solve these problems."
 image: "/blog/images/followup_photo-finish_markers_after.png"
 date: 2021-05-05